Guillaume-Levrier/PANDORAE/README.md

 Please put your extracted PANDORÆ folder/app where you usually put apps on your computer (i.e. Program Files on Windows, Applications on macOS).
 It might work if you don't, but this will solve starting issues.

+*The future branch is currently upgrading to Electron 10.
+Many processes are untested.*

 ### Roadmap
 Future version : "1.0.03"